Implementing a Predication

 └─ _large_a_1(e2,x3)

-The rest of this section describes how to write these predication functions and how to interact with the state object.
+The rest of this section describes how to write these predication functions and how to interact with the State

 Predication Function Arguments

-Perplexity comes preinstalled and configured to use the DELPH-IN English grammar called the “English Resource Grammar” or “ERG.
-The ERG predication generated for “file” in the above MRS is:
+Perplexity comes preinstalled and configured to use the DELPH-IN English grammar, which is called the “English Resource Grammar” or “ERG”.
+You can see from the MRS document in the above example that the ERG predication generated for “file” is:

 _file_n_of(x3,i8)